quozl/vk2rrt/POWER.md

     * $289 each,
     * Maximum temperature 40&deg;C,
     * Weight 31 kg,

+  calculations and review by James VK2LQZ,

     * Usable capacity at 10% DoD; 13 AH, 179 WH per day, 5 years, (not specified by retailer),
+    * Battery life will be reduced by 50% due to temperature,
     * Emergency capacity 130 AH, 1794 WH, or seven days with solar array down,
-    * Battery life will be two years if emergency capacity is ever used,
+    * Battery life will be reduced by 90% if emergency capacity is ever used,
+    * Meets requirements, but will have a short life due to temperature.
     * Add another battery to guarantee overcast operation; in parallel, $578, 358 WH at 10% DoD, 3588 WH, or 14 days with solar array down,

 * [EPSOLAR Tracer4215BN MPPT charge controller](http://www.epsolarpv.com/en/index.php/Product/pro_content/id/573/am_id/136) (epsolarpv.com)